 - Spacious and modern oceanfront home

-Situated on a sloping hillside overlooking the ocean, Kai Malolo is a spacious and airy home-away-from-home with everything needed for a luxurious island holiday.
-Three spacious bedrooms, a bright living space, and a large outdoor deck offer plenty of space to relax in.
+Situated on a sloping hillside overlooking the ocean, Kai Malolo is a spacious and airy home-away-from-home with everything needed for a luxurious Big Island holiday.
+Three spacious bedrooms, a bright living room, and a large outdoor deck offer plenty of space to relax in.

-The house is entirely eco-friendly with solar power, plenty of natural materials, and a beautiful natural setting.
+The house is entirely eco-friendly with solar power and is made from plenty of natural materials, .
 Between November and April, you can even see whales right from the property.

 Relax beside the swimming pool, enjoy a barbeque on the deck, or head out to explore Hawaii.
 While the ocean in front of the house is not suitable for swimming, there are thermally heated tide pools nearby as well.